FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_Config_Guide/webclient_branding/set_up_custom_layout.md

     -   the plugin folder can contain resources like images and fonts, e.g., `/my-layout/mylogo.png`.
     -   the layout name can contain letters, numbers, underscores, and dashes; If the name does not comply with these rules, the layout will be ignored.

-3. When the plugin is ready, add it to <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> by copying its folder to /custom.
+3. When the plugin is ready, add it to by copying its folder to /custom.

-4. Edit `stwebclient.config.json` to tell <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> to load the plug-in:
+4. Edit `stwebclient.config.json` to tell to load the plug-in:

         {